1 tbs Olive Oil

 1 tsp White Pepper

 First up make the ragu.
 Pre heat a large sauce pan over a low heat then add the olive oil.
 When the pan is hot add the onion, garlic & celery.
 Sauté the mixture for 3-4 minutes before adding the cinnamon, paprika, cumin, thyme & seasoning.
-Let the spices cook out for a few minutes then add the mushrooms & walnuts.
+Let the spices cook out for a few minutes then add the mince or mushrooms & walnuts.

 When the mushrooms have coloured add the tomato puree & chopped tomatoes.
 I swill out the can with a little water and add the to the pan as well.
 Turn the heat down low and pop a lid on.
 Let the ragu bubble away for 15 minutes whilst you prepare the vegetables & béchamel.